 But if you’re not exactly sure how long you might need financing or you’d like to borrow different amounts of money from month to month, you’d probably be better off with a HELOC.
 You can use a HELOC to make payments over time if you’re working on a small home renovation project or you have to pay for a series of emergencies.

 Another advantage of having a second mortgage is the fact that your mortgage interest can be tax-deductible.
-If you have a home equity loan or a HELOC, you might be able to get a deduction for up to $100,000 of that debt or the amount of equity you hold in your home (depending on which is smaller).
+If you have a home equity loan or a HELOC, you might be able to get a deduction for up to $100,000 of that debt or the amount of equity you’ve built in your home (depending on which is smaller).

 Before you take on a second mortgage, it’s important to consider the drawbacks of getting one.
 Ultimately, you’ll have to pay back the funds you borrow.
 Since your home acts as your collateral (meaning that it secures your loan), your lender can force you into foreclosure and take your house if you fail to pay off your second mortgage.

 Second mortgages are subordinate to primary mortgages, so if you default on your loans, the debt from your first mortgage gets paid off before the second mortgage lender receives anything.
-For that reason, home equity loans and HELOCs are a bit riskier than traditional home loans.
+For that reason, home equity loans and HELOCs are considered to be riskier than traditional home loans.
 Therefore, they typically have higher interest rates.

 In addition to the higher mortgage rates, there are additional fees that you’ll owe if you want a second mortgage.
 Closing costs for second mortgages can be as much as 3% to 6% of your loan balance.
 If you’re planning to refinance, having a second mortgage can make the whole process trickier to navigate.